 Plan on having to pay some directory fees.
 For example, Neustar Localeze charges $79 / year per listing for their service.
 Specialty and location-specific directories can have fees associated with them as well.

 How does DIY compare to using one of the citation building services?
 To use one of the services, you’ll need to budget 3-5 hours to gather your information, fill out intake forms, and field questions from service providers.
 You may also need to help with the verification of some listings, depending on your order.

 *Whitespark says the process can take up to 30 hours.

 Given the nature, complexity, and scale of the local search ecosystem, it usually doesn’t make sense for small business owners and agencies to try to create listings on their own.

 My recommendation is to study the table above and go with the solution that best fits your needs.

 If you have questions, please ask for clarification in the comments below.
 I’ll respond promptly.

 Bright Local also wrote a post comparing services.
+They have a few additional service providers on their list and make different comparisons.
+Besides, it’s always good to get another opinion.
 Check it out.